ryohei8227/bedrock-hcls-tokyo2/README.md

 - **TavilyApiKey**: API key for the Tavily web search API.
 Required to deploy the Tavily Web Search and Competitive Intelligence Supervisor agents.
 Please visit [tavily.com](https://tavily.com/) to create a account and generate an API key.
 - **USPTOApiKey**: API key for the US Patent and Trademark Office (USPTO) Open Data Portal.
 Required to deploy the USPTO Search and Competitive Intelligence Supervisor agents.
 Please visit the [USPO Open Data Portal](https://data.uspto.gov/apis/getting-started) to create a account and generate an API key.
+- [Optional] **ExistingVpcId**: To use an existing VPC to host the ReactApp, provide the VPC Id here.
+If you do not provide it will will create a new VPC and required public and private subnets
+- [Optional] **ExistingPublicSubnets**:  To use existing public subnets in an existing VPC to host the ReactApp, provide 2 Public Subnet Ids here (In 2 separate availability zones).
+If you do not provide it will will create a new VPC and required public and private subnets.
+- [Optional] **ExistingPrivateSubnets**:  To use existing private subnets in an existing VPC for VPC based resources, provide 2 Private Subnet Ids here (In 2 separate availability zones).
+If you do not provide it will will create a new VPC and required public and private subnets.

 You may also deploy the application using the AWS CLI by first running `aws cloudformation package` and then `aws cloudformation deploy`.
 For example: